THE CONSTITUTION AND RULES OF THE SOUTH AUSTRALIAN CLAY TARGET ASSOCIATION INCORPORATED

 (iv) Refereeing and Referees.

-(B) The State Executive Council may also alter or rescind any such by-laws and fix and enforce penalties for the breach thereof.
+(B) The Board may also alter or rescind any such by-laws and fix and enforce penalties for the breach thereof.

-(C) Any by-laws may be disallowed or altered by a majority of members present at the Annual General Meeting or a Special Meeting of the State Association.
+(C) Any by-laws may be disallowed or altered by a majority of members present at the Annual General Meeting or a Special Meeting of SACTA.

 AUSTRALIAN CLAY TARGET ASSOCIATION SHOOTING RULES

-31. The State Association shall adopt the Definitions of Terms for Clay Target Shooting and the Rules and Regulations relating to Clay Target Shooting of the Australian Clay Target Association.
+32. SACTA shall adopt the Definitions of Terms for Clay Target Shooting and the Rules and Regulations relating to Clay Target Shooting of the ACTA.

-32. If any affiliated club or person shall be suspended or disqualified by the State Executive Council, or by these rules, they shall not be entitled to hold, conduct or compete at any District State or Commonwealth Championship competition during the period of their suspension.
+33. If any affiliated club or person shall be suspended or disqualified by the Board, or by these rules, they shall not be entitled to hold, conduct or compete at any District State or Commonwealth Championship competition during the period of their suspension.

 CHAMPIONSHIP AND MAJOR SHOOTING PROGRAMMES

-33. (A) All championships (Commonwealth, Sate and District) and Interstate Teams Competitions for the State of South Australia shall be allocated each year by the State Executive Council.
+34. (A) All championships (Commonwealth, State and District) and Interstate Teams Competitions for the State of South Australia shall be allocated each year by the Board.

-(B) The State Association Secretary shall, before the 31st day in May each year, advise the Secretary of each zone council of the Championships and Teams Competitions that may be applied for by clubs within their zones for the following year.
+(B) The SACTA Secretary shall, before the 31st day in May each year, advise the Secretary of each Zone Council of the Championships and Teams Competitions that may be applied for by clubs within their zones for the following year.

-(C) The zone council Secretaries shall then, before the 31st day of July in each year, advise the Secretary of the State Association of the description and location of each Championship or Teams Competition allocated to clubs within their zone.
+(C) The Zone Council Secretaries shall then, before the 31st day of July in each year, advise the Secretary of SACTA of the description and location of each Championship or Teams Competition allocated to clubs within their zone.

-34. (A) The State Executive Council shall approve shooting dates of all Open Championships or major shooting programmes.
+- (A) The Board shall approve shooting dates of all Open Championships or major shooting programmes.
 A major shooting program is one on which cash or trophy value in excess of $500.00 is allocated for any one event.

-(B) The Zone Council Secretaries shall prior to a date determined from time to time by State Council, supply the Secretary of the State Association with details of shooting dates and major program details, for each club within the zone, for the following year.
+(B) The Zone Council Secretaries shall prior to a date determined from time to time by the Board, supply the Secretary of SACTA with details of shooting dates and major program details, for each club within the zone, for the following year.

-(C) Following approval by the State Executive Council, the Secretary of the State Association shall submit details of Championships allocations, shooting dates and major programs to the Secretary of the Australian Clay Target Association for formal approval when this is required, and shall prepare a programmed booklet, containing the details from Rule 34(B) for all zones, to be distributed as directed by the State Executive Council.
+(C) Following approval by the Board, the Secretary of SACTA shall submit details of Championships allocations, shooting dates and major programs to the Secretary of the ACTA for formal approval when this is required, and shall prepare a programmed booklet, containing the details from Rule 35(B) for all zones, to be distributed as directed by the Board.

-35. All Championship competitions in South Australia shall be controlled and shot for under the Rules of the State Association and the Championship conditions laid down by the Australian Clay Target Association.
+- All Championship competitions in South Australia shall be controlled and shot for under the Rules of SACTA and the Championship conditions laid down by the ACTA.

-36. (A) Any person who is duly registered with any State Association or with the Australian Clay Target Association as a member of any club howsoever affiliated shall be eligible to compete in all Commonwealth, State and District Championship events in the State of South Australia.
+- (A) Any person who is duly registered with any State Association or with the ACTA as a member of any club howsoever affiliated shall be eligible to compete in all Commonwealth, State and District Championship events in the State of South Australia.

 (B) A junior or veteran shooter, may on request, be required to provide proof of age.